ekayen/prosody_detection/preproc/readme_speech.md

 `kaldi/egs/burnc`

 I recommend creating this subdir by copying the structure of the SWBD recipe, including the data, utils, and steps subdirs (the latter two should be symlinks).
+Put the actual data from BURNC into the data subdir, or adjust all filepaths in subsequent steps to point to wherever BURNC is located.

 First, you need to generate a certain number of files at the path `data/train` inside your subdir: